Unknown Wales – the premiere wildlife conference

 The 2016 Unknown Wales Conference will be held at the National Museum Wales Cardiff on: Saturday 8th October 2016 To book

-This year’s Unknown Wales Conference was another resounding success, with over 200 delegates joining us at the National Museum in
+This year’s Unknown Wales Conference was another resounding success, with over 200 delegates joining us at the National Museum in Cardiff for a day of

 Our popular Unknown Wales conference is coming around again.
 On Saturday 11th October you have the opportunity to be treated to